Procedural Executive Function, Part 2

 “Meaning she believes you’ll do it,” Janine says, and Leaf can’t quite interpret her tone.
 Irritated?
 Skeptical?
 “You don’t sound happy about it.”

 “Oh, I was proud enough at the time.
-But if you’re basically saying the same thing, well… let’s just say I’m getting a little wary of conspiracies these days.
-If I’m about to learn some deep dark secret of the League, like that you all choose who’s going to be Champion… well, I won’t say I don’t want to know something like that, but I’ll probably be pretty pissed.”
+But if you’re basically saying the same thing… I don’t like it.
+If I’m about to learn some deep dark secret of the League, like that you all choose who’s going to be Champion… well, I won’t say I don’t want to know something like that, but I’ll be pretty pissed.”

 Leader Koga smiles, and the expression is unexpectedly warm on his stern face.
 “No, nothing like that.
 But I admit that I hope, if you do become Champion, that you will reject a conspiracy that does exist among the regional powers.”